wealthbot-io/wealthbot-io.github.io/_posts/2015-06-29-Updating-Wealthbot-Portfolios.md

 Plus it gives me an interesting way of exploring how **Symfony's Fixtures** are used in Webo.

 ## Symfony Fixtures
-Data is prepopulated in all wealthbot.io installs using [Symfony's Doctrorine Fixtures](symfony.com/doc/current/bundles/DoctrineFixturesBundle/index.html).
+Data is prepopulated in all wealthbot.io installs using [Symfony's Doctrine Fixtures](symfony.com/doc/current/bundles/DoctrineFixturesBundle/index.html).
 As the documentation states:

 > Fixtures are used to load a controlled set of data into a database.
 This data can be used for testing or could be the initial data required for the application to run smoothly.

 That being said, we are using Fixtures in a bit of an unusual way for wealthbot.io.
 We're loading both seed data and unit test data with the same Fixtures files.
-BIG no-no, but the plan is to seperate that out in the next few releases.
+BIG no-no, but the plan is to separate that out in the next few releases.

 ---